 Paris is one of the most visited cities in the world and with the Eiffel Tower, Louvre, and buttery croissants available on every corner, it’s not hard to see why.
 But you know what?
-There’s so much more to France.
+There’s so much more to a France holiday.
 If you’re looking to get off the beaten track and spend time in destinations which offer a more authentic and no-less wonderful experience, you’ve come to the right place.
 Here are six of the country’s most underrated cities, ripe for your exploration.

 Chances are you associate Dijon with hot, spicy mustard.
 If so, you’ll be pleased to know this isn’t just a stereotype: the condiment is a specialty of the city and comes in more flavors that you probably ever thought possible.
 There’s blackcurrant, blue cheese, tarragon and, if you’re feeling particularly fancy, a black truffle and Chablis creation that will tap-dance all over your taste buds.
 Head to one of the mustard factories to get a handle on the production process or simply admire the beautiful mustard fields from afar as they form a bright yellow patchwork across the landscape.